SummersRemote/xjx/docs/API_REF.md

   // Whether to apply to all nodes regardless of selector applyToAll?: boolean;

-  // Metadata to apply to matching nodes
+  // Metadata to apply to matching nodes (general) metadata?: Record<string, any>;

-  metadata: Record<string, any>;
+  // Format-specific metadata
+  formatMetadata?: FormatMetadata[];

   // Whether to replace existing metadata (true) or merge with it (false) replace?: boolean;